Skip to main content Scroll Top

 My conscience is clear, but that does not make me innocent.
 It is the Lord who judges me.
 Therefore judge nothing before the appointed time; wait until the Lord comes.
 He will bring to light what is hidden in darkness and will expose the motives of the heart.
 At that time each will receive their praise from God. – 1 Corinthians 4: 4,5

-These passages of scripture from the Old and the New testament show us the need for the continual sanctifying work of the Spirit deep in our hearts.
-While it is true that when a person is genuinely saved, God gives him a new heart and spirit (Ezekiel 11:19 : 2 Corinthians 5:17 ), we still need the continuing light of the Spirit to keep our hearts clean.
-To remove any wrong seeds or weeds we might have allowed (to be planted or to grow), due to our constant frailty and ignorance resulting in not guarding our hearts diligently on a consistent basis during life’s journey.
+These passages of scripture from the Old and the New Testament show us the need for the continual sanctifying work of the Spirit deep in our hearts.
+While it is true that when a person is genuinely saved, God gives him a new heart and spirit (Ezekiel 11:19 ; 2 Corinthians 5:17), we still need the continuing light of the Spirit to keep our hearts clean.
+Due to our frailty and ignorance in not guarding our hearts diligently on a consistent basis in life’s journey, there is always the possibility of the enemy sowing in his seeds in us.

-Let us look into a few examples from scripture.
-It is to shed more light on the truth that our motives and inward thoughts and deepest feelings need to be constantly sanctified!
+Now, let us look into a few examples from scripture, to shed more light on the truth that our motives and inward thoughts and deepest feelings need to be constantly sanctified!

 In scriptures, analyzing the life of Balaam, Judas and Peter, all three were involved in ministry.
 While Balaam’s missteps are more pronounced in scripture from the very beginning, Judas (seemingly) left everything to follow Christ like the other disciples.
 On the outside, there was not much that could differentiate his lifestyle from that of other disciples.
 Every discernment exercised on his faults was only after the fact by the biblical writers.
 The two of them followed God but with wrong motives or selfish ambitions.